CR1T1KAL16/amfoss-tasks/README.md

 ## SELF INTRO
 Hello!<br>
 I'm Mukund Menon, currently in my first semester pursuing Computer Science Engineering.
 The way we can bring our ideas and creativity to life on the digital canvas with just a few lines of code is what interests me, and the ever-evolving nature of this field is what's keeping me intrigued.
-I'm also thrilled to explore the other "twigs" in this branch of CSE, and find where I belong.
+I'm also thrilled to explore the other "twigs" in this branch of CSE, and find a place where I belong.

 ## INTROSPECTION
 ### WHY MUST YOU CHOOSE ME?